frankie-mceyes/collatz/README.md

 - Accepts a starting number and a count of iterations as input.
 - Calculates the number of steps for each starting integer until it reaches `1`.
 - Moves to the next integer and repeats the process until the specified count is reached.
-- Displays the steps and results in real-time.
+- Can display the results in real-time.

 ## Usage

 To run the script, provide two arguments: the starting number and the count of iterations.
-You can also use the `--show` flag to enable real-time progress display.
+You can also use the `--show` flag to show a real-time progress counter.

 ```bash
 ./collatz.sh [--show] <starting_number> <count>